Where do your renewables come from?

 Larger, utility-scale projects cost much less than smaller projects do, and are significantly lower cost than our first projects constructed a decade ago.

-By 2024, 50% of the electricity consumed within our cooperative family will come from renewable resources.
+In 2025, 50% of the electricity consumed within our cooperative family will come from renewable resources.

 We were one of the first G&T cooperatives in the country to create local generation programs, and today our members have flexible contract options to greatly increase local development.